Omni-guides/Tuxborn/README.md

 Downloading a Wabbajack Modlist gives you everything you need - **you do not need to install ModOrganizer yourself, or copy mods to the Vanilla Skyrim directory, everything is already done for you!**.

-A full list of mods included in the list can be found on the [Changelog](Changelog.md), but as a brief overview, Tuxborn utilises the following:
+A full list of mods included in the list can be found on the [Load Order Library](a href="https://loadorderlibrary.com/lists/tuxborn), but as a brief overview, Tuxborn utilises the following:

 **Gameplay Changes (Simonrim):** [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191/), [Blade and Blunt](https://www.nexusmods.com/skyrimspecialedition/mods/34549), [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839), [Thaumaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138), [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) & [Stormcrown](https://www.nexusmods.com/skyrimspecialedition/mods/90659)